thompson-tyler/o2cm-scraper/README.md

 This program needs a few competitor reports from O2CM to work properly.
 You can either have them fetched automatically or point it at local files that you've downloaded manually.
 The two methods are detailed below.

+Regardless of the mode used, the script will save all the team quotes to the `target` directory, a list of competitor numbers to `numbers.csv`, and open dancer information to `open_dancers.csv`.

 ### Automatically Download Reports

 You can either run the program in auto mode like so: